nkhlwakade/nkhlwakade.github.io/neighborhoodMap/README.md

 OR

-1. Download or Clone the repository from GitHub on your computer.
+1. Download or Clone the repository from GitHub on your computer from [here](https://github.com/nkhlwakade/nkhlwakade.github.io.git).
 2. Open index.html in any browser.

 ## Libraries, frameworks and APIs used